Managed IT for offices that want stable, predictable systems

 A structured approach to support

-Clear scope and clear expectations
+Clear scope and response expectations

-Managed IT works best with clear expectations.
+Managed IT works best with clear expectations and priorities.

 We stay flexible where it makes sense, but the structure stays consistent.